lumue/lumue.github.io/_posts/2015-11-22-noticed-by-google.md

  * registered the rss feed with feedburner
  * some modifications to page headers

-I will likely never find out, what send googles spider my way.
+I will likely never find out, what send google's spider my way.
 But obviously some of the above worked:

 ![i can find my blog on google :) ](/assets/noticed_by_google.png)